jlpteaching/gem5-assignment-template/README.md

 ## Workload

 In this assignment, you are going to implement different techniques for multiplying matrices.
-All the ready made workloads discussed require one input argument.
+All the ready-made workloads discussed require one input argument.
 You will have to pass `matrix_size` as an input argument to the constructor of a workload (`__init__`) which describes the size of matrices `A`, `B`, and `C`.
 When running the workload on native hardware (e.g., your host machine), you should pass the same **one** argument in the command line following the name of your binary.